Access Period: 30 days

 Dr. Suresh Gulati was a Research Fellow in the Science and Technology Division of Corning Inc. where he specialized in the behavior of glass, glass-ceramics and ceramics subjected to mechanical and thermal loads, their fatigue and fracture properties and their long-term reliability.
 He is a member of American Men and Women of Science and Who's Who in Technology Today.
 Dr. Gulati is the author of over 200 publications in the area of ceramic catalyst supports, fiber optics, liquid crystal display glasses, cathode ray tubes, space windows, automotive windshields, and stepper lenses made from high purity fused silica.
 Before joining Corning, he held positions with Cornell University, the University of Colorado, and Continental Can Company.
 Dr. Gulati has a Ph.D. in applied mechanics from the University of Colorado, an M.S. in mechanical engineering from Illinois Tech and a B.S. in mechanical engineering from the University of Bombay, India.

-- Thirty days of online access (from date of purchase) to the four session, approximately eight hour, recorded presentation
+- Thirty days of online single-user access (from date of purchase) to the four session, approximately eight hour, recorded presentation

 - Course workbook (downloadable, .pdf's)